ADN-DevTech/3dsMax-Python-HowTos/README.md

 - [create.sh](create.sh) will generate an empty pip package in the current working directory.
 - [install.sh](install.sh) will install pip, install pystartup and pip install all the samples
-- [checks.sh](checks.sh) runs pylint on the code, validates that 3ds Max is named properly, validates that code blocks in markdown always specify the programming language
+- [checks.sh](checks.sh) runs pylint on the code, validates that 3ds Max is named properly, validates that code blocks in markdown always specify the programming language, checks that all links are valid in all markdown files of the repo
 - [makepreview.sh](makepreview.sh) regenerates the Splash.png for the repo